 There is some evidence to show that drinking red raspberry leaf tea may allow for a labor with fewer complications.

 One older study found that people who drank red raspberry leaf tea later in pregnancy had reduced use of forceps and other interventions, as well as a reduction in the likelihood of pre- and post-term labor.
 However, keep in mind that these results were not statistically significant (

 Similarly, other older research has found an 11% decreased use of forceps during birth for people who consumed red raspberry leaf tea in the last 8 weeks of pregnancy, though this was also not significant (

 Some research suggests that red raspberry leaf tea could help decrease labor time and reduce the use of birthing interventions.
 However, more high quality studies are needed.

 Red raspberry leaf tea appears to be safe for most people.

 When side effects appear, they tend to be mild.
 However, they’re still important to consider.

-For most people, it appears to be safe to drink 1–3 cups per day, though intake should be limited to 1 cup during early pregnancy.
+For most people, it’s generally recommended to drink 1–3 cups (237–710 mL) per day, though intake should be limited during early pregnancy.

 It’s rich in antioxidants and is believed to offer other anecdotal benefits, including relief from PMS symptoms.